adi2026/Madhav-Ecommerce-Sales-/README.md

 Slicers for flexible filtering (Year, Region, Category)

-🧰 Tech Stack
+3. Tech Stack
 Power BI – For building the dashboard

 Excel/CSV – As data source

 DAX – For calculated fields and KPIs

-3.What & How You Solved
+4. What & How You Solved
 Cleaned and transformed raw sales data in Power BI

 Built relationships between datasets (Orders, Customers, Products)